Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Proof of GHZ Contradiction

-This represents one of the four perfect GHZ correlations, which we shall use.
-The analog of Eq. (\ref{Cn3}) shows that the three individual measurement outcomes are random, but the product of all three is unity (the product is deterministic).
+This represents one of the four perfect GHZ correlations, which impose constraints on products of the individual eigenvalues.
+The analog of Eq. (\ref{Cn3}) shows that the three individual measurement outcomes are random, but the product of all three is deterministic (and in this case, equal to unity).

-Observers $A$ and $B$ have now completed all RQM measurements required for our gedanken experiment, with a total of three RQM measurements performed by each of them.
-However, there are three more perfect correlations, which will impose similar constraints on other combinations of measurement results already obtained by $A$ and $B$ above, {\it without} requiring any further measurements.
+We shall identify three more perfect correlations, which will impose similar constraints on other combinations of measurement outcomes already obtained by $A$ and $B$, without requiring any further measurements.
 We can derive these additional constraints as follows.
-Note that the unitary transformations like \eqref{SBbasis3} can be put in a form explicitly acting on all three parts $SAB_m$.
-One can introduce $\hat {\textbf{U}}^{SAB}_{(m)}=\hat U^{SAB}_m\otimes \hat I_{nk}$, where $\hat I_{nk}$ is a unit operator acting on systems $S_{n}AB\otimes S_{k}AB$, where $m,n,k=1,2,3$ and cyclic permutations of these numbers.
-Note that, most importantly for the sequel, the three transformations $\hat {\textbf{U}}^{SAB}_{(m)}$ ($m=1,2,3$) mutually commute, and thus their order of application is immaterial.
-For the rest of this section we will analyse the constraints on eigenvalues imposed by applying each of the three operations to the state $\ket{GHZ}_{SA}$.
-In the first case, that of $\hat {\textbf{U}}^{SAB}_{(1)}$, one generates the following Hilbert space vector,
+Unitary transformations like \eqref{SBbasis3} can be put in a form explicitly acting on all three parts $SAB_m$.
+One can introduce $\hat {\textbf{U}}^{SAB}_{(m)}=\hat U^{SAB}_m \otimes \hat I_{nk}$, where $\hat I_{nk}$ is a unit operator acting on systems $S_{n}AB\otimes S_{k}AB$, where $m,n,k=1,2,3$ and cyclic permutations of these numbers.
+Note that the three transformations $\hat {\textbf{U}}^{SAB}_{(m)}$ ($m=1,2,3$) mutually commute, and thus their order of application is immaterial.